14rsliu/AnoGAN_Acoustic-Leak-Detection/README.md

 # Acoustic Leak Detection in Water Distribution Networks

 A complete program for detecting leaks in audio signals from **water distribution networks**.
-This project utilizes Short-Time Fourier Transform (STFT) for preprocessing and a Deep Convolutional GAN (DCGAN) architecture to learn the "normal" state of acoustic environments, identifying deviations through latent space optimization (Inverse Mapping).
+This project utilizes Short-Time Fourier Transform (STFT) for preprocessing and a Deep Convolutional GAN architecture to learn the "normal" state of acoustic environments, identifying deviations through latent space optimization (Inverse Mapping).

 ## 🚀 Features
 * **Audio Preprocessing**: Recursive processing of `.wav` files into compressed `.npz` spectrograms with configurable sampling rates, segmentation, and normalization.